-“Take a photo of him,” she says, her eyes smoky with eyeliner, her words smudging together in the Andalucían way.
+“Take a photo of him,” she says, her eyes smoky with eyeliner.

-I glance up at the head on the wall.
+I blink at the head on the wall.

 “Very good,” she drops the meat onto the scales.
 “A very good fight.”